grafana/grafana/docs/sources/shared/datasources/tempo-traces-to-profiles.md

 ## Configure trace to profiles

-The following table describes the ways in which you can configure your trace to profiles settings:
+The following table describes options for configuring your trace to profiles settings:

 | Setting name         | Description                                                                                                                                                                                                                                                                                                     |
 | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |